 Professor Milton Clodbottle has quite the interesting invention.
-Using his "Habitariums," you can raise your own petpetpets and watch them work, grow, and even interact with your friends' Habitariums.
-If you do it right, you can build up quite the money-making machine!
+Using his "Habitariums," Neopians could, for several years, raise their own petpeptets (or P3s) and watch them work, grow, and even interact with their friends' Habitariums.
+Those that took care of them could create quite a money-making machine.
+Habitariums were discontinued in September 2014, when the Neopets servers moved.

 Choosing Your Habitarium